How to Trust Yourself Again After Letting Yourself Down

 And a low self trust account changes how you approach new commitments.
 You stop believing your own words before you have even spoken them.
 You make the plan with a quiet undertone of doubt — we both know how this ends.

 This is not pessimism.
 It is pattern recognition.
 Your internal system has learned, from experience, that your promises to yourself are optional in a way that your promises to others are not.
-And it has adjusted its expectations accordingly.

-The First Step: Make the Promise Smaller
+Make the Promise Smaller

 The most common mistake in rebuilding self trust is making the next promise too big.